Activities around Port Appin and the Oban area

 With Hebridean Air Services it is possible to visit islands such as Coll and Tiree, just for the day and even have time to get off the plane and explore the island of your choice.

 This is highly recommended as it enables you to appreciate a wider range of scenery than if you were walking.
 Lismore Island is a particularly popular trip with just one very peaceful single track road through its centre giving access to three ruined castles, Lismore Heritage Centre and some stunning views.
-We can book the bikes for you which are located a five minute walk from the hotel.
+The Airds can offer bikes for hire at £20 for the day.
+As this is a popular activity we advise guests to book in advance.

 The Nevis range (part of the Ben Nevis massif) just north of Fort William (45 minutes drive) offers 60km of off road trails and is suited to all levels of ability right up to the most experienced who may wish to try the trail built for The World Cup.
 Bikes of different grades and associated equipment are available to hire.